Cindy Carson Cindy Carson

 Things were seemingly going well.
 I beat my boss’ sales numbers that first month (which was all you really wanted!)
 But my husband’s late-night question of, “Hey, what’s happening with you?” needed to be answered.

-Seemingly, this should be a good fit.
-Up until then, I had done money or people (staffing /human resources or cost administration) and this was a combination of both!
-Commission with a base salary, lots of room for growth . . . all I had to do is learn it.
+Seemingly, this should have been a good fit.
+Up until then, I had done money or people (staffing/human resources or cost administration) and this was a combination of both!
+Commission with a base salary, lots of room for growth . . . all I had to do is learn it — and I had a great teacher!
 One of my tightly-held values was that of work/life balance and although life was tipped to one side for now, once this learning curve was over, things would go back to normal, right?

 Where are you in your work?